alibaba/ChatLearn/README.md

 ---

 *Latest News* 🔥
-- [2023/10] We officially released ChatLearn!
+- [2024/8] We officially released ChatLearn!
 Check out our [documentation](docs/en/chatlearn.md).

 ---

-ChatLearn is a flexible and efficient training framework for large-scale RLHF.
+ChatLearn is a flexible and efficient training framework for large-scale alignment.

 ![RLHF Flow](docs/images/rlhf.png)

 Chatlearn has the following advantages:
 1. **User-friendly programming interface**: Users can focus on programming individual models by wrapping a few functions, while the system takes care of resource scheduling, data and control flow transmission, and distributed execution.
-2. **Multiple distributed acceleration backends**: Users can use different computation backends for model development, such as Megatron-LM and DeepSpeed.
+2. **Highly Scalable Training Methodology**: ChatLearn offers alignment training such as RLHF, DPO, OnlineDPO and GRPO, while also supporting user-defined execution flows for models, enabling a highly convenient and customizable training process.
-3. **Hybrid parallel strategies**: Various parallel strategies can be employed, including Data Parallel, Tensor Parallel, Sequence Parallel, Pipeline Parallel, ZeRO, and the combination thereof.
+3. **Diverse Distributed Acceleration Engines**: Users can leverage various computational backends for model construction, such as Megatron-LM, DeepSpeed, vLLM, and others.
+For instance, we can use Megatron-LM for training and vLLM to expedite inference.
-4. **Flexible resource allocation**: ChatLearn supports a flexible resource scheduling mechanism, allowing for exclusive or shared resource allocation among different models.
-It utilizes system scheduling strategies to enable efficient sequential or parallel execution.
+4. **Flexible Parallel Strategies and Resource Allocation**: ChatLearn supports different parallel strategies for various model configurations, enabling the formulation of distinct parallel approaches tailored to each model's computational, memory, and communication characteristics.
+Additionally, ChatLearn features a flexible resource scheduling mechanism that accommodates exclusive or shared use of resources across models.
+Through its system scheduling policies, it facilitates efficient serial/parallel execution and optimized GPU memory sharing, enhancing overall performance and efficiency.
-5. **High performance**: Compared to the current state-of-the-art systems, ChatLearn achieves a 48%-82% improvement in performance from 7B to 30B scales.
-Additionally, ChatLearn supports even larger-scale RLHF training, such as 175B Policy + 175B Reward.
+5. **High performance**: Compared to current state-of-the-art (SOTA) systems, ChatLearn achieves a 52% performance improvement at the 7B+7B(Policy+Reward) scale and a 137% improvement at the 70B+70B scale.
+Meanwhile, ChatLearn supports larger-scale alignment training, such as 300B+300B.

-By providing a comprehensive and efficient framework, ChatLearn empowers researchers and practitioners to train large-scale RLHF models with ease, scalability, and improved performance.
+By providing a comprehensive and efficient framework, ChatLearn empowers researchers and practitioners to train large-scale alignment models with ease, scalability, and improved performance.

 # Quick Start